Some CDs that I play on

-I have chosen a favourite track from each CD (very hard!) for you to listen to.
+I have chosen a favorite track from each CD for you to listen to.

 Bluebox, All I Want to do is Play the Blues, 2015

 Bluebox is my blues band – a vehicle for my blues and rock songs and a chance for me to play “Hammond Accordion” a mixture of MIDI Hammond organ and slightly overdriven accordion played with my Beltrami MIDI accordions.
 There is a Bluebox page on this website here and a Bluebox Facebook page here

 The band members are all excellent musicians and I can’t thank them enough for making my songs sound so great!

 A. J. – Drums, Bob Murphy – Bass and Nick Swannell – Guitar who also recorded and produced the CD.
 To buy this CD here for £10 plus £1 p&p click the button below!

 My chosen track is Bluebox – the story of an imaginary world where accordion driven blues somehow becomes the principle strand of popular music globally!